minnojs/minno-quest/src/0.0/basics/javascript.md

 Task scripts are written using JavaScript; [JavaScript](http://en.wikipedia.org/wiki/JavaScript) is a programming language used by browsers (like Internet Explorer, Chrome or Safari).
 Our scripts do not require you to program any JavaScript but you should have a basic grasp of the basic syntax before we go on.
 If you know some basic JavaScript you can skip this section and go directly to the Hello world tutorial.

+If you want to get a deeper understanding of Javascript, or if you would like a more methodical introduction you might want to try out one of the many Javascript introduction courses on the net (we recommend [Codecademy](http://www.codecademy.com/en/tracks/javascript-combined) or [Khan Academy](https://www.khanacademy.org/computing/computer-programming/programming)).

 The fundamental building blocks of javascript expressions are variables and literals (more details [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Values,_variables,_and_literals)).

 Variables store information.
 Each variable stores one or a few different values.